madfunkydemon/madfunkydemon.github.io/_posts/2009-05-14-hibernation-file-in-windows-2008.md

 - windows
 permalink: /2009/may/4/hibernation-file-windows-2008
 ---
-<p>&nbsp;I'm not sure the reason the hibernation file (hiberfil.sys) being enabled in a default Windows 2008 Server install, but use this to remove it:</p>
+<p>&nbsp;I'm not sure the reason for the hibernation file hiberfil.sys being enabled in a default Windows 2008 Server install, but use this to remove it:</p>
 <pre>
 powercfg.exe /hibernate off